rgbusato/katacoda/load-balancer/step2.md

     The `--type=LoadBalancer` flag indicates that you want to expose your Service outside of the cluster.

-2. View the Service you just created:
+2. View the Service you've just created:

     `kubectl get services`{{execute}}